x64whoami/PaperFixes/README.md

     <code>compactLut</code> - Uses a smaller, faster lookup table for sine and cosine calculations.
 Thanks to jellysquid3 and ruViolence.
   </li>
   <li>
-    <code>fastChests</code> - Runs chest open/close animations only when needed, instead of every tick.
+    <code>fastChests</code> - Updates chests and checks animations only when needed instead of every tick.
   </li>
   <li>
     <code>smartRegionRead</code> - Reads the entire region file header at once for faster world loading and fewer potential issues.